ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/3-upstream-emissions.md

 - A laptop's expected life is 5 years at GWF (industry standard is often cited as 4 years).
 - [Amortisation](/glossary#amortisation) of embodied emissions was appropriate for a [high-level estimate](assumptions#high-level-estimates) - more on this below.

-With only 1 laptop owned by GWF and the other 5 being BYODs, we attribute 100% of the embodied carbon to one laptop, and 70% to the other five.
+For the six laptops identified, only 1 laptop is owned by GWF and the other 5 are BYODs.
+We attribute 100% of the embodied carbon to 1 laptop, and 70% to the other 5.

 $$ (230\ kgCO_2e \times 1) + 5 \times (230\ kgCO_2e \times 0.7) = 1035\ kgCO_2e $$